-Fountain House Gallery and Studio provides an environment in which artists living with mental illness can express their creative visions and exhibit their work.
-Founded by Fountain House in 2000 as a not-for-profit exhibition space for its member-artists living and working with mental illness, the Gallery sells original artworks and collaborates with a wide network of artists, curators and cultural institutions.
+Fountain House Gallery and Studio provides an environment where artists living with mental illness can express their creative visions and exhibit their work.
+Founded by Fountain House in 2000, the storefront Gallery in Manhattan sells original artworks and collaborates with a wide network of artists, curators and cultural institutions.
+The Studio, located in Long Island City, is a collaborative workspace that furthers the professional practice of our artists.
 Embracing artists who are emerging or established, trained or self-taught, Fountain House Gallery cultivates artistic growth, makes a vital contribution to the New York arts community, and challenges the stigma surrounding mental illness.

 All Fountain House Gallery artists are members of Fountain House, founded in New York City in 1948 with the belief that people living with mental illness can be active participants in their own and each other’s recovery.
 Every day, hundreds of members come to Fountain House to contribute their talents, learn new skills, access opportunities and forge friendships.
 Over the past seven decades, Fountain House has inspired the creation of hundreds of similar programs in 32 states and 34 countries that serve more than 100,000 people annually.
 In 2014, the Conrad N. Hilton Foundation recognized Fountain House’s global reach and the efficacy of its evidence-based model with the prestigious Conrad N. Hilton Humanitarian Prize.